 Strip this guy down and boot him out of the military because when I was in the military, we were not allowed to do that.

-You cannot say anything, and especially during a war.
+You cannot say anything, especially during a war.

-Now that is very undermining, you're gonna get who knows how many people killed just by his comments, because he is uplifting the enemy.
+You're going to get who knows how many people killed just by his comments because he is uplifting the enemy.

-They hear these comments and they get very excited.
+They hear these comments and they get very excited because they see that we're divided.

-Our troops aren't allowed to fire back for crying out loud stupid rules of engagement.
+Our troops aren't allowed to fire back for crying out loud with stupid rules of engagement.

 That's not Obama's fault because they can't fire back.